Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

-in a basis of an infinite system where the quasi-momentum $k$ is a good quantum number.
-In quantum circuits, the local support $r$ of the density of observable $A$ can increase only by at most $\delta r$ sites at each end, to $r + 2\delta r$.
-See for example Fig.~\ref{fig:rp_no_sym} for the brickwall circuit where $\delta r = 2$.
-We then truncate (i.e., project) the observable $\mathcal U(A)$ back to observables with densities supported on at most $r$ sites, thus obtaining a non-unitarity truncated propagator $\mathcal U^{(r)}$.
+in \diffa{an operator} basis of an infinite system where the quasi-momentum $k$ is a good quantum number.
+We then truncate (i.e., project) the observable $\mathcal U(A)$ back to observables with densities supported on at most $r$ consecutive sites, thus obtaining a non-unitary truncated propagator $\mathcal U^{(r)}$.
 In the limit of the non-unitarity going to zero, that is $r \to \infty$, we expect to extract RP resonances as the ``frozen'' eigenvalues of the truncated propagator $\mathcal U^{(r)}$.